-Japan – a country highly regarded by many for its preserved beauty, peculiarly fascinating culture, and not forgetting – its high cost of living.
+Tokyo Japan – a country highly regarded by many for its preserved beauty, peculiarly fascinating culture, and not forgetting – its premium products at high costs.

-Most commonly visited by tourists during the cherry blossoms period or skiing season where air ticket prices soar to a sky high, lets find out how to enjoy this amazing destination can maybe be more affordable than you think, and cap your spending at maximum to $2,000 for a 7 days.
+Most commonly visited by tourists during the cherry blossoms period or skiing season where air ticket prices soar to a sky-high, let us find out how to enjoy this amazing Asian destination and come to realise it is actually more affordable than you think.
+One can cap your spending at maximum an amount of $2,000 for 7 days here in Tokyo city.

 Shrines/ Temples are popular destinations in Japan, so make time to pop by some of the iconic ones in Tokyo City such as Sensoji Temple located at Asakua and Meji Shrine at Harajuku.
 Most of these shrines/ temples have free entry, but you may make a donation if you would like to.
 If no, just walk in and be captivated by the lovely structures, swaying trees and beautifully painted lanterns.